EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 ### Sprint #4 (Nov 1 - Nov 14)
 - Finish collecting data with GRYPE/SYFT script
 - Create NIST script to collect entry dates and descriptions of vulnerabilities
-- Import data into Neo4j
+- Import data into Neo4j and merge data
 - Add more queries to CLI

 ### Sprint #5 (Nov 15 - Nov 28)
-- Complete MVP
-- Getting feedback and putting it into our application
+- Create Interactive UI to present vulnerability data
+- Extract dates of kuberentes versions and vulnerability entries
+- Implement vulnerability searching and scoring for CLI
+- Implement reverse proxy on cloud VM to expose neo4j instance